Ukkusiksalik National Park, Canada: What to pack, what to wear, and when to go [2024]

 • Luggage scale to avoid fees

-A plug adapter that supports outlet types A and B. Be sure to pick the necessary kind.
-The majority of adapters for sale now are just plugs and expect your electronics to adjust the voltage themselves.
-If your electronics can't do that they could get fried.
-This one is sufficent for most places.
+A plug adapter that supports outlet types A and B. Be careful to find the correct type.
+The vast majority of adapters on sale are just plugs and expect your electronics to convert the voltage themselves.
+If yours can't do that they could get destroyed.
+This one works in most places.

 What to wear/what to pack: